Keeping your website updated is critical to the success of your online marketing efforts.

 One last tip: Don’t forget about the NAP formatting!
 NAP is the protocol of consistent formatting of your company’s name, address and phone number.
 Anywhere and everywhere that your NAP is found online, ensure that they are formatted exactly the same.
 Every detail counts for Google’s locally based algorithms, so always keep this in mind!

-Be Locally works diligently on keeping our customers’ sites fresh and relevant with frequent updates.
+Be Locally SEO works diligently on keeping our customers’ sites fresh and relevant with frequent updates.
 With an up-to-the-minute understanding of what Google wants to see, our efforts are exceptionally effective for improving and maintaining search engine rankings.
 Learn more about improving your SEO results — contact us today to discuss the best strategies for keeping your website updated and fresh.

 Want more?
 Our expert recommends: